-Another factor in the near-disappearance of new EAs has been a sharp decline in greenfields agreements for new enterprises.
+One factor in the near-disappearance of new EAs has been a sharp decline in greenfields agreements for new enterprises.
 First introduced in the 1990s, greenfields are a class of agreement for employers establishing new enterprises; they are the only instrument under the FW Act requiring unions in the relevant industry to be party to the agreement.
-Employers have an incentive to negotiate fixed and predictable labour costs in advance of commencing production, in part to prevent risk of industrial action over the course of a project.
+While greenfields are designed to be used where no EA has previously existed under that enterprise, some greenfields are recorded in the WAD as 'replacement' greenfields; this occurs when greenfields are renegotiated (rather than being recoded within the database as a normal replacement agreement).
+30 Greenfields are most common in capital-intensive industries like construction where employers have an incentive to negotiate fixed and predictable labour costs in advance of commencing production, in part to prevent risk of industrial action over the course of a project.
 There were 483 greenfields approved in 2010 (72 per cent of these in construction), with an increase over the next three years, reaching a peak of 750 greenfields agreements in 2013.
 However, after 2013 the number of greenfields agreements approved each year began to decline sharply, with only 111 approved in 2017.
 Several factors have contributed to this downturn, including hardened employer attitudes, limited union capacity to initiate negotiations, and the post-2013 slowdown in resource investment projects (where greenfield agreements have been relatively more common).

-28 Union greenfields were first introduced in the Workplace Relations Act 1996 (WR Act).
+Union greenfields were first introduced in the Workplace Relations Act 1996 (WR Act).
 A unilateral ability for employers to implement greenfields (i.e. based on involving employers striking 'deals' with themselves) was introduced under WorkChoices, but this non-union stream was subsequently abolished under the FW Act.